 Recognising the Signs of Parental Alienation

-- Reluctance or Refusal to Spend Time with the Other Parent: Alienation may cause the child to resist spending time with the other parent, often accompanied by anxiety or distress.
+- Reluctance or Refusal to Spend Time with the Other Parent: Alienation may cause the child to resist spending parenting time with the other parent, often accompanied by anxiety or distress.

 Legal Approach to Managing Parental Alienation